Elections

 In order to run for any office you must be a registered voter and a resident of Orange City for at least one year prior to the day you qualify for office.
 A qualifying packet with the required forms is available in the City Clerk Office, 229 E. Graves Ave.

-A Primary Election will be held on Tuesday, August 23, 2022, if three or more candidates qualify for any one office.
+A Primary Election will be held in August, 2026, if three or more candidates qualify for any one office.
 (Per Florida Statutes and Orange City Charter, Section 4.02).

 The current City Council members are: